Music Industry Studies - Auditions

 Applicants are required to demonstrate musical competency and the ability to read traditional music notation (not just chord symbols or the ability to play by ear) on a musical instrument or voice.
 Most applicants who have seriously studied music performance with a professionally qualified music teacher for a period of time should have little difficulty passing the performance audition.
 Please note that the performance audition requirement is never waived.

 Applicants are required to participate in an interview with the MIS Option Coordinator.
 The interview allows the Option Coordinator to assess the applicants' career aspirations, capabilities, and character.
-Most students present a professional resume at the interview session.
+Depending on the number of applicants, this may be replaced with a group information session.

 Performance Audition Requirements